pegam/EventCounter/README.md

 - memcached
 - beanstalkd

-Queue worker should be running.
-Start worker with 'php queue/worker.php'.
+In order for the application to work, queue worker must be started.
+Run worker with 'php queue/worker.php'.